Israeli farmer remixes ancient scents near Dead Sea | Malay Mail

 The trees grow in places like Somalia, Yemen, Ethiopia and Oman but Erlich has planted them at his Balm of Gilead Farm.

-For now, the small leafed species takes up only a limited part of his farm, but the honey he produces sells at a premium price: US$1,000 (RM4,188) per kilogramme.
+For now, the small leafed species takes up only a limited part of his farm, but the honey he produces sells at a premium price: US$1,000 (RM4,190) per kilogramme.

 The farm is currently quite spartan and he hopes in time to be able to develop his tourist centre, a simple, wooden structure that shields visitors from the sun next to his fields.